 CS5.
 Interpret the prescribed literary theories and make connections with other relevant theories.

 CS6.
-Critically analyse modern communication theories and practice.
+Critically analyse modern communication theories and practices.

 Application Skills (AS):